-Howell's Tritelia (Triteleia Howellii) is a native plant species that can be found in British Columbia, Canada.
+Howell's Triteleia is a native plant species that can be found in British Columbia, Canada.
 It is a member of the Asparagaceae family, and it is a perennial herb that grows from a bulb.

-However, like many native plant species, Howell's Tritelia faces threats such as habitat loss and fragmentation, invasive species, and climate change.
+However, like many native plant species, Howell's Triteleia faces threats such as habitat loss and fragmentation, invasive species, and climate change.
 Conservation efforts are being made to protect this species and its habitat.

 It is important to note that it is generally not recommended to consume wild plants or mushrooms without proper identification and knowledge of their potential toxicity or edibility.
 Consuming wild plants can be dangerous and may lead to serious health consequences.
 It is always best to consult with a local expert or guidebook before consuming any wild plants.

 Howell's Trireleia has been collected at 12 sites in Canada, all of which are located on southeastern Vancouver Island.
 Nine of the twelve sites have been confirmed since 1997, while the status of the plants at the remaining three sites is unknown and the populations are likely extirpated.
 Population areas range from small (1 m²) to over three or four hectares, while plant numbers range from a single plant to over 450 plants.

 Limiting factors and threats